Trump, Putin to meet in Finland on July 16

 The White House and the Kremlin announced Thursday that the two leaders would meet in Helsinki on July 16.

-MOSCOW —President Donald Trump is repeating his denials of any Russian election interference as details are released on his upcoming summit with Russian President Vladimir Putin.
+Trump and Putin will meet on July 16 in Helsinki, Sanders said in a statement Thursday morning.

+The announcement came as Trump took to Twitter on Thursday morning to defend Russia’s position that it did not interfere in the 2016 presidential campaign, even after the U.S. intelligence community concluded in 2017 that the foreign power meddled in the election by manipulating social media.

-Ahead of the announcement, Trump tweeted, "Russia continues to say they had nothing to do with Meddling in our Election!"
+“Russia continues to say they had nothing to do with Meddling in our Election!”
+Trump tweeted.
+“Where is the DNC Server, and why didn’t Shady James Comey and the now disgraced FBI agents take and closely examine it?
+Why isn’t Hillary/Russia being looked at?
+So many questions, so much corruption!”

-Trump has continually parroted the Kremlin's denial of interference in the 2016 elections.
-That move has put him out of step with the findings of the U.S. intelligence community and nearly all Democrats and Republicans in Congress who say there is clear evidence of Russian efforts to influence the 2016 U.S. presidential campaign.
+Trump’s own Treasury Department issued a host of sanctions against more than a dozen Russian nationals and entities earlier this year for interfering in the U.S. elections.
+The sanctions were handed down after special counsel Robert Mueller, who is investigating purported ties between Russia and the Trump campaign, indicted 13 Russians and three Russian entities in February for alleged meddling in the election.
+Mueller said those charged were attempting to wage “information warfare” and “sow discord” by manipulating social media and the internet.

+The president has vehemently denied his campaign colluded with Russia and has repeatedly called into question the objectivity of the Mueller probe.
+Mueller was appointed to lead the investigation last year after Trump fired then-FBI Director James Comey, who was overseeing the investigation.
+Trump in a subsequent interview said Comey’s role in the Russia investigation played a role in his firing.

 Comments